-A: Customers may add the tree service charges to their electric bill for up to 36 months with approved credit*.
+A: Customers may add the post lamp charges to their electric bill for up to 36 months with approved credit*.
 No down payments or hidden fees.
 Or you can pay your contractor directly by check (payable to FirstEnergy) or credit card at the time of service.

 *Enrollment eligibility may be contingent on our ability to add the program charge to your monthly electric utility bill